MadeleineAmmar/LanguageCoordination/README.md

 1. Clone this repository
 2. Open Matlab or Octave
 3. Run script LanguageActionCoordination (approximate running time ~5min, creates two figures) 2.1.
-To explore different assumptions affecting the interaction of the 'architect-builder dyad' open script LanguageActionCoordination and change 'Bias' (switch between 0 (=random sampling) and 1(weighted sampling)).
+To explore different assumptions affecting the interaction of the 'architect-builder dyad' open script LanguageActionCoordination and change 'Bias' (switch between 0 (=random sampling) and 1 (=weighted sampling)).
 To explore the effect of procedural tasks switch between options provided for the 'action'+'dictionary' pair.